Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

 Stars Advanced Stats

-- During their last 10 games, the Stars' goals per game average is 0.5 higher than their season-long average.
+- In their past 10 games, the Stars have scored 0.5 more goals per game than their average on the season.

-- The Stars' 281 goals this season make them the seventh-best scoring team in the NHL.

-- The Stars are ranked third in league play for the fewest goals against this season, having given up 215 total goals (2.6 per game).
+- The Stars have given up the third-fewest goals in league play this season, 215 (2.6 per game).

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.